aamm/web-notes/README.md

 ```

 The `--rm` option on the `docker run` command tells Docker to completely
-destroy the container, including its data when the container is no long
+destroy the container, including its data, when the container is no long
 running.

 # Notes